 Food memories always linger the longest for us and we definitely wanted to try all of Palermo’s food specialties on our trip to Sicily.
 Often times knowing someone locally or getting some local recommendations is the key to unlocking a city's cuisine.
-In our case, we didn't know anyone in Palermo, Sicily's capital city, but we were able to tap into Palermo's street food culture by signing up for a four hour Streat Palermo Street Food Tour.
+In our case, we didn't know anyone in Palermo, Sicily's capital city, but we were able to tap into Palermo's street food culture by signing up for a four hour Streaty Street Food Tour of Palermo.

 Meet Marco, Our Super Knowledgeable Guide

 Turns out it was our lucky day.
 Marco, the founder of Streaty Palermo was running the street food tour.
 Marco was super knowledgeable about Sicilian street food and treated everyone on the tour like an old friend.